BioBoost/word-blaster-solution/README.md

 To be able to create a `Score` object based on a player and a score we will also need to add a second constructor to `Score`.

 We should make a destructor for Scoreboard that deletes the Player objects that were created on the heap but we have a problem here that we will need to address in the next step.

+### Step 14 - Player Problem

+We created a problem here.
+A player object exists in the game that can be references by score objects in the scoreboard (newly added scores).
+Next to that the other scores reference player objects that were created on the heap inside the Scoreboard.
+If the scoreboard is destructed, we are obligated to delete the players on the heap.
+But this cannot be done for the scores that reference the player in the Game.
+This would cause undefined behavior (thats an object on the stack).

+What we require is a single place where the player objects are created and destroyed (all of them).
+We could do this in the Scoreboard but it's less logical because that would mean that the Scoreboard would even need to track players that don't even have a scoreboard entry yet.

+A better option is to create a `PlayerManager` class that tracks all players and creates a new player if required.
+We inject a pointer to this object in both `Game` and `Scoreboard`.

+This also requires some refactoring of the main.